Meet Our Staff

 Kris Kiyoi calls Pleasanton his second home town, as he lives in Livermore but attended schools in Pleasanton.
 He’s had the pleasure to have been on tech crew for the District musicals in his high school years, and was the stage manager for All Shook Up!
 He is an incoming sophomore at Ithaca College where he is pursuing his BFA in stage management.
 Past shows include production assistant for Rent and associate stage manager for Unicorn Girl.
 He is very excited to be a theater technician and assistant teacher for tech camps and assist the drama programs this summer!
 He hopes to spread the love and passion he’s gotten from Pleasanton back into the community.

-Nadia Brown is a junior at Amador Valley High School, and she has been doing musical theatre at the Firehouse for seven years.
-Nadia was raised in Pleasanton, and she is thrilled to be a part of Pleasanton Youth Theatre Company.
-In addition to musical theatre, Nadia performs in the High School Music Collaborative and Creatures of Impulse.
-The arts promote values in Nadia’s life that have helped her grow as a person, and she is so happy that she can help create a supportive environment for students.
+Nadia Brown (she/her) is a senior at Amador Valley High School, and she has been doing musical theater at the Firehouse for eight years.
+Nadia was raised in Pleasanton, and she is thrilled to be a part of the team at PYTC.
+In addition to musical theater, Nadia performs in the High School Music Collaborative and Creatures of Impulse.
+The arts promote values in Nadia’s life that have helped her become the person she is today, and she is so happy that she can help create a supportive environment for kids.

-Ella Srouji (she/ her) has lived in Pleasanton her whole life and is about to be a senior at Foothill High School.
+Ella Srouji (she/her) has lived in Pleasanton her whole life and is attending Oregon State University in the Fall.
 She has been involved at the Firehouse Arts Center for quite some time now, and has been performing in musical theatre since she was young.
 She has performed in several shows produced by companies like Bay Area Children’s Theatre, Pleasanton Youth Theatre Company, and more.
 Additionally, Ella loves creating art and being involved in seasonal sports.
-Ella has been wanting to work at the Firehouse Arts Center for quite some time, and now she can finally experience what its like to work on the other side of a theatre production!
-She is very excited to help students grow and learn more about theatre, and can’t wait to help contribute to the program.
+Ella has been working at the Firehouse Arts Center for a year now, and she loves the experience of working on the other side of a theatre production!
+She is very excited to help students grow and learn more about theatre, and can’t wait to help contribute more to the program.

 Danny has been an actor and theater technician in the bay area for 7 years.
 He is currently a student at Las Positas College in Livermore.
 Along with being involved with school productions, he has worked with several local companies such as The Mountain Theater, Chanticleers, and Alameda Civic Ballet.
 After several years of perusing his own theatre education he is thrilled to be here at PYTC educating and inspiring young thespians!